Creaous/Legion-Go-Resources/README.md

 - [Videos](VIDEOS.md)
 - [Documentation](DOCUMENTATION.md)

+## Tips
+- Try to buy the Legion Go on a sale or using a discount code.
+- Create a new Lenovo account to receive a 10% discount code.
+- Use tools to debloat Windows (see below for more information).
+- You should be able to use 2230 SSD with an 2242 adapter on.

 ## Contributing
 Feel free to open a pull request or issue with suggestions for me to add to this repository.